OpenCAPI/oc-accel-doc/web-doc/docs/actions-doc/hls_udp_512.md

 It can be checked in /action.Kconfig file that the ACTION_HALF_WIDTH bloc is used for this example, so the interface uses the OpenCAPI 512 bit bus.

-## Users' Guide:

-Python code is changing characters case of a user phrase

-- ​	code can be executed on the CPU (will transform all characters to lower case)
-- ​    code can be simulated (will transform all characters to upper case in simulation)
-- ​    code can then run in hardware when the FPGA is programmed (will transform all characters to upper case in hardware)

-The example code uses the copy mechanism to get/put the file from/to system host memory to/from DDR FPGA attached memory

 ## Prerequisites:

 As CMAC IP is under licence, make sure your license file is up-to-date.